We all want faster internet connections. Wi-Fi 6, the next generation of wireless networking, claims to be just that.

 At some point, Wi-Fi 6 started to perform worse than Wi-Fi 5.

 As expected, throughput dropped as I moved farther away from the router.
 Each laptop hit close to its maximum throughput at 10 feet from the router with a single wall in between, and then performance dropped off precipitously for the Wi-Fi 6 laptops at 20 feet with a couple of walls in between.
 The XPS 13 managed just 54MBps (megabytes per second) while the Spectre x360 13 and Envy 13 both hit 69MBps.
 Clearly, the Wi-Fi 6 laptops lost more speed the farther they moved away from the router, and at some point, Wi-Fi 6 started to perform worse than Wi-Fi 5.

 When connected to the AC4000 router at Wi-Fi 5 and at five feet, each of the laptops performed similar to each other.
 In other words, Wi-Fi 6 laptops won’t benefit you without a Wi-Fi 6 router.

 Is it worth the upgrade?

-First, the easy answer: If you’re already in the market for a new router, buy a Wi-Fi 6 router.
+First, the easy answer: If you’re already in the market for a new router, buy a Wi-Fi 6 router and check out the best Black Friday Router deals we found.
 The same goes for Wi-Fi 6-powered laptops (which Intel supports in anything using its 10th generation chips).
 There’s no reason not to.
 Even if you don’t have a single Wi-Fi 6 device, you’ll be futureproofed since eventually, all devices will embrace the new standard.